Tarungagiya/Eagerminds-project-repo/README.md

 3. terraform apply

 **After successful deployment:**
-http://<ALB-NAME>
+Wait for a minitues and hit the below URL................... http://<ALB-NAME>

 **Output**
-Hello it is Eagerminds project
+Hello it is Eagerminds project(If it is not shown output retry or refresh)